DataIntellectTech/SEMO-downloader/README.md

 from qpython.qconnection import QConnection import plotly.express as px
 ```
-Then make a connection to an exisiting KDB+ HDB process which contains the data obtained by the SEMO-downloader, using this connection we can make a simple query to get the indexprices in EUR for the day ahead auction for a period between 2020.12.10 and 2020.12.12.
+Then make a connection to an exisiting KDB+ HDB process which contains the data obtained by the SEMO-downloader.
+Using this connection we can make a simple query to get the indexprices in EUR for the day ahead auction for a period between 2020.12.10 and 2020.12.12.
 ```python
 with QConnection(host = '<hostname>', port = <portnumber>, username = '<user>', password = '<pass>') as q:
     data=q("""select datetime,priceeur from indexprices where date within (2020.12.10; 2020.12.12),
            auctionname=`SEM_DA, marketarea=`ROI_DA""", pandas = True)
 ```
-The ``pandas=True`` option shown above ensures that the data is returned in a [pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html), additional options are also available and can be found in the [qPython documentation](https://qpython.readthedocs.io/en/latest/index.html).
+The ``pandas=True`` option shown above ensures that the data is returned in a [pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html), (additional options can be found in the [qPython documentation](https://qpython.readthedocs.io/en/latest/index.html)).

 Lastly, we plot the data using Plotly, which is done in the following lines of code:
 ```python